GeorgeErimia/cloudsoft-spring-boot-demo/README.md

 > [!IMPORTANT]
 > You will probably be required to enter the credentials.
 If you haven't configured any, the default username and password are <code>admin</code> and <code>password</code>.

-6. Deploy the database using by executing:
+6. Deploy the database by executing:

     <code> br deploy postgresql-db.yaml </code>